The rise of the urban jungle

 "Singapore was very much like Hong Kong ... about half a century ago.
 It was densely built-up, very cramped and with very few trees -- but then they introduced a clear policy to make sure that the city will ... become a garden city," Jim Chi-yung, chair of geography at the University of Hong Kong and one of the world's leading experts in urban forestry, tells CNN.

-Although Hong Kong's canopy hasn't yet been ranked by MIT, the city's residents have less than three meters of public open space per person in the built up areas, which Jim says is "probably the lowest record in world for cities of a comparable size."
+Although Hong Kong's canopy hasn't yet been ranked by MIT, the city's residents have less than three meters of public open space per person in the built up areas, which Jim says is "probably the lowest record in the world for cities of a comparable size."

-"Whenever Singapore has redevelopment they introduce greenery into that area and have a vigorous program of providing parks and green spaces."

-"(The tagline) the 'Garden City of Asia' was made it a part of their marketing strategy in a way to attract investors," adds Borelli.
+"(Singapore's tagline) the 'Garden City of Asia' was made a part of their marketing strategy in a way to attract investors," adds Borelli.
 "If you have a pleasant environment, a green city, then people are more willing to invest."

 Singapore is not the only green innovator.